Primary schools in Australia

 Distance education for children with disability

 Distance education programs are designed for children who can’t go to school or take part in regular classes.
-This might be because they have a chronic illness, live remotely, can’t travel to school, or find school difficult.
+This might be because they have a chronic condition, live remotely, can’t travel to school, or find school difficult.

 Teachers often do distance education classes online, but they can also send printed material and visual aids to your child.